Ever heard of breadcrumbing or cushioning before? We explore some of the latest dating words and question what's actually going on.

 Where does it all begin?

 There’s consensus that a person is more likely to exhibit codependent behaviours if their familial background was dysfunctional.
 When asked how and when these habits are most likely to originate, Lancer is forthright.
-“It’s trans-generational and gets passed down through modelling and interactions with parents,” Lancer says, “generally, parents don’t respect their children’s boundaries, so that by adulthood their children have dysfunctional boundaries.”
+“It’s trans-generational and gets passed down through modelling and interactions with parents,” Lancer says, “generally, parents don’t respect their children’s boundaries so that by adulthood their children have dysfunctional boundaries.”

-Conversely, some people prone to codependency may’ve matured in a perfectly ‘functional’ familial environment.
+Conversely, some people prone to codependency may have matured in a perfectly ‘functional’ familial environment.
 Being brought up in a hothouse is also hazardous as it puts unrealistic pressure on a person.
 Demands are often stringent, bars are set at unattainable levels and attentiveness towards emotional needs wanes in the pursuit of developing a sturdy sense of self.